tum-i4/MakeAdditions/README.md

 ## Main landmarks during the make process with additions

 MakeAdditions aims to be very close to the normal semantics of make, e.i have very minimalistic commands (`make+llvm <target>`) and only rebuild, what was changed earlier.
-Nevertheless thousands of commands are executed in the background and only one erroneous call can stop the whole compilation process.
+Nevertheless, thousands of commands are executed in the background and only one erroneous call can stop the whole compilation process.
 When digging for errors, remember this basic main commands, that are hidden in the internals of make+llvm.

 ### Step 0: Before doing anything: is make really working?
 ```